Turøyna

-Turøyna or Turøy is an island in Øygarden Municipality in Vestland county, Norway.
+Turøyna is an island in Øygarden Municipality in Vestland county, Norway.
 The 1.67 km2 island lies just west of the islands of Toftøyna and Misje.
-Prior to 1964, the island was part of the old municipality of Herdla.
-Then from 1964 until 2020 it was part of Fjell municipality.
+Prior to 1964, the island was part of the old Herdla Municipality.
+Then from 1964 until 2020 it was part of Fjell Municipality.

-About 100 people live on this island, which has a road connection to the mainland via the Turøy Bridge which connects to Toftøyna.
+About 100 people live on this island, which has a road connection to the mainland via the Turøy Bridge which connects to the island of Toftøyna.
 The road then continues over a series of bridges connecting a string of islands to each other and to the city of Bergen.
 The postcode is 5365 Turøy.

 The island is a good spot for birdwatching and hosts an ornithological station.

 The island received some notoriety because of a 2016 helicopter crash that killed all 13 people on board, mainly oil workers.
 The chopper was flying from the Gullfaks oil field to Bergen.